awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 1. Type **SpeakToAgent** and choose **Save**\.

-### Finish the contact flow<a name="lex-bot-finish-flow"></a>
+### Finish the flow<a name="lex-bot-finish-flow"></a>

-In this step you finish adding parts to the contact flow that run after the caller interacts with the bot:
+In this step you finish adding parts to the flow that run after the caller interacts with the bot:

 1. If the caller presses 1 to get their account balance, use a **Prompt** block to play a message and disconnect the call\.

-1. If the caller presses 2 to speak to an agent, use a **Set queue** block to set the queue and transfer the caller to the queue, which ends the contact flow\.
+1. If the caller presses 2 to speak to an agent, use a **Set queue** block to set the queue and transfer the caller to the queue, which ends the flow\.

-Here are the steps to create the contact flow:
+Here are the steps to create the flow:

 1. Under **Interact**, drag a **Play prompt block** to the designer, and connect the **AccountLookup** node of the **Get customer input** block to it\.
 After the customer gets their account balance from the Amazon Lex bot, the message in the **Play prompt** block plays\.